placrosse/kodo/docs/source/c_bindings.rst

 Kodo C bindings
 ===============

-This repository C high-level bindings for the Kodo Network Coding library.
+This repository contains high-level C bindings for the Kodo Network Coding library.
 The bindings provide access to basic functionality provided by Kodo, such as encoding and decoding of data.
 The examples folder provides sample applications showing usage of the C API.